‘Drink of me dear lover’

 Drink of me my dear lover

 I went to the Austin Poetry reading near the downtown area in the Summer of 1996.
 I was told no open spots to read.
 I could be a back-up.
-Many forget and when there are up and we need a person to stand in.
+A girl told me, many forget and when there are up and we need a person to stand in.
 I told the pretty blond hair Texas girl.
 This would be fine.
 My name is Johnnie.
 She smiled and turned to me, told me to sit near the reader’s stand, so we can call you if you are needed.
 She gave me a smile and a waved goodbye.

 I read three poem this day.
 I met many writers and poets.
 We made plans to drink coffee and discuss the word.
 The last Poet to read was a red-haired beauty.
 She was tall and slim.
-Wearing her cotton blouse loosely and she wore tight jeans.
-She didn’t look up till she was on the stage.
+Wearing her cotton blouse loosely and jean tight, she didn’t look up till she was on the stage.
 She told the audience.
-“My name is Katie.
-Just a working lady who loves the poetry and story.
+“My name is Katie, just a working lady who loves the poetry and story.
 She smiled and began to read.

 You told be love is just another four letter.
 I didn’t know the once sweet word could turn vulgar.
 You whispered sweet words to make me strip down and I allowed you to use my body like a cheap hooker.
 Your words were like sweet Summer red wine.
 Making me drown in want and believe love was alive.
 You left me alone before the morning sunrise on a cold and lonely bed.
 The sweet wine taste on my breathe had turned to vinegar.
 Your memory to regret.
 I looked at the sun rising and asked her.
 Dear Sun.
 Why is love just another vulgar four letter word.”